abhayran/styleNeRF/README.md

 ## References
 <a id="1">[1]</a>
+Ben Mildenhall, Pratul P. Srinivasan, Matthew Tancik, Jonathan T. Barron, Ravi Ramamoorthi, and Ren Ng. *Nerf: Representing scenes as neural radiance fields for view synthesis.* In European Conference on Computer Vision, pages 405–421.
+Springer, 2020.

+<a id="2">[2]</a>
-Chen Quei-An.
-Nerf_pl: A pytorch-lightning implementation of neural radiance fields, 2020.
+Chen Quei-An.  *Nerf_pl: A pytorch-lightning implementation of neural radiance fields*, 2020.